bostko/jclouds-labs/docker/README.md

-# Docker as a local cloud provider
+# Bracket as a local cloud provider
 jclouds-docker is a local cloud provider modelled on [docker](http://www.docker.io).
 Similar to other jclouds supported providers, it supports the same portable abstractions offered by jclouds.